 What’s the difference between time to hire and time to fill?

 Time to hire and time to fill are among the most important HR metrics in people analytics.
-We sometimes treat them like synonyms, but in reality they are two completely different measurements.
+We sometimes treat them as if they were two names for the same thing, but in reality, they represent completely different measurements.

 Time to hire

 The number of days between the time you contact the candidate and the time a candidate accepts your offer.

 In other words, it counts the days from the time a candidate enters your recruiting pipeline.
 It answers the question: how many days does it take to hire someone after a candidate applies for the job or after you reach out to a candidate?

 Measure the number of days from the day a candidate applies for the job or you approach the candidate to the day the offer is accepted.

 TIP: You do not have to calculate time per hire manually!
 With Human Panel, you get automated reports on time to hire, time to fill, and time to onboarding.
 If you want to see how our product works, sign up for a free demo and see people analytics in action.

 Ready to start people analytics with Human Panel?

 This metric shows you how much time you spend recruiting and how quickly you can select the right candidate once you have multiple candidates in your pipeline.
 It can also show you how efficient your recruitment process is.

 The more time you spend recruiting a candidate, the more costs the process incurs.
 Increased time to hire can be the result of an inefficient recruiting pipeline, and indicate that you need to make changes to improve the productivity of the recruiting team.